estouza/clinic-api/README.md

 <h2>Objective</h2>

 The objective of this project is to apply concepts of web development, authentication, API integration, and application architecture, resulting in a functional system ready for deployment and practical use.

+## 📌 How to Run Locally

+1. Clone the repository
+2. Install dependencies:
+   npm install
+3. Run the server:
+   node server.js

 <h1>PT</h1>
 # Clínica Pro Dia Nascer Feliz